 EACH EVENT IS FREE AND OPEN TO ALL AGES.

-Each event features a non-profit startup, a small business, or creative project.
+Each event features a non-profit startup, small business, or creative project.
+Other times the project is a new initiative or idea from an established group.
 They all have one thing in common: make a difference.

-Hear their story and vision for a better world.
-Then we collaborate to offer up a few ideas and connections to help move their project forward.
+Learn the story and hear a vision for a better world.
+Join a table of your choosing to offer up your ideas, wisdom, and connections to help move the project forward.

 3. Be Inspired